realworldocaml/book/en/inside-the-runtime.md

 fewer minor heap words than the immutable version.
 Minor allocation in OCaml is very fast and so it is often better to use immutable data structures in preference to the more conventional mutable versions.
-On the other hand, if you only rarely mutable a value, it can be faster to take the write barrier hit and not allocate at all.
+On the other hand, if you only rarely mutate a value, it can be faster to take the write barrier hit and not allocate at all.

 The only way to know for sure is to benchmark your program under real-world